 Train travel in the Netherlands is easy, convenient and efficient.
 In fact, most locals prefer to ride the rails rather than have a car of their own.
 While in the Netherlands, consider a visit to the Keukenhof flower gardens and the traditional houses of the Zaanse Schans.
 Amsterdam is a tourist heaven, with major art museums and nightlife attractions and plenty to see and do with your Eurail Pass.

-Traveling by train in the Netherlands
+Travelling by train in the Netherlands

 the Netherlands quick facts